tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/java/java8.md

 There are four kinds of method references:

-## Default methods and Java modules
+## Default Methods and Java modules

 Prior to Java 8 you can update an interface only if you update all the classes that implement it—a logistical nightmare!
 This issue is resolved in Java 8 by default methods.
 Java 8 added default methods to support **evolvable interfaces**.